acoustic-content-samples/sample-sites-pzn/README.md

 ### Use case

 You want your website to show a personalized navigation based on attributes of the current user.
 Examples of an attribute could be a brand or a user role.
 After a user logs in, new page links appear that are relevant to that person.
 Access via a direct URL to hidden pages is not restricted, but only targeted links are shown in the UI.
+The home page also updates to show content reflecting the current user's role or brand.

 ### Features

-* Package contains a full WCH site, with editable source code based on the [Oslo sample site](https://github.com/ibm-wch/wch-site-application)
+* Login:
     * Includes a mock login layout and angular component, where users can select their role on the site
     * Login status is persisted in `localStorage` until the user explicitly logs out
+    * An angular login service ensures user data stay in sync between the login component and the header
+    * The JSON list of user roles and associated tags can be edited in the `Login form` content item, no code change required
+* Navigation:
     * The site header filters the page navigation, based on tags associated with the current user role
     * Anonymous users see pages which contain no user role tags
     * Users that are logged in see pages that are not tagged, plus pages tagged for their role
-* An angular login service ensures user data stay in sync between the login component and the header
+* Personalized content:
+    * The home page shows personalized content, based on the user role tags
+    * Anonymous users see generic information on the home page
+    * Users that are logged in see extra content on the home page, which is tagged for their role
+* Site:
+    * Package contains a full WCH site, with editable source code based on the [Oslo sample site](https://github.com/ibm-wch/wch-site-application)
-* Header displays the current username with a role-based icon
+    * Header and home page display the current username with a role-based icon
-* Header and footer information are customizable based on WCH content items (ie: `headerConfig` and `footerConfig`)
+    * All content, header and footer information are customizable through the WCH UI
-* The JSON list of user roles and associated tags can be edited in the `Login form` content item, no code change required

 Mock login screen: